 By Liking our PLU Student Financial Services Facebook page you will get important notifications and important information, like new scholarships, upcoming deadline dates, workshop opportunities and links to necessary forms and partner organizations with financial aid and financial literacy information the may affect you.

 Take advantage of the financial education modules and mini courses offered on the following two websites.
 These sites provide you with tools to increase your financial literacy and introduce or sharpen important skills to manage your finances while in college and beyond.
 Both are free services that can be personalized to match your circumstances – neither have products to offer and their websites are devoid of marketing or advertisements.

 - 360financialliteracy.org, brought to you by the American Institute of of CPAs.
 This site allows you to explore the 360 degrees of financial literacy life stages, from “tweeners”, college students, couples, to retirees.
 It includes planners, calculators, and the option to submit your own questions to “Ask the Money Dr.”

 - Financial Wellness, brought to you by your Office of Student Financial Services, including protecting your identify, reducing your student loan debt, understanding your credit score, and a short quiz to see how much you know about very basic money concepts.

 Students at PLU have had a successful history of being selected as recipients of scholarships and fellowships offered at the national level.
-For a list and link to these awards for the 2023-24 application cycle, see Scholarships and Fellowships on the Office of the Provost website.
+For a list and link to these awards, see Scholarships and Fellowships on the Office of the Provost website.